What makes a Deliberative Town Hall "deliberative"?

 - Representativeness: Specially recruiting a representative cross-section of constituents to participate, and holding the event online to make it as accessible as possible.

-- Focus: Limiting the town hall to a single issue facilitates more substantive conversation that gets beyond talking points.
+- Focus: Limiting the town hall to a single issue facilitates a more substantive conversation that gets beyond talking points.

 - Information: Providing non-partisan background information on the issue in advance allows constituents to form more informed opinions.